Beliavsky/Fortran-Best-Practices/README.md

 #### Compile with a standard conformance option and fix code that is not conformant.
 Consider fixing code that uses obsolescent features.
 Use for example ```gfortran -std=f2018``` or ```ifort -stand:f18```

+### Compile with bounds-checking and other debugging options, unless speed is needed for a production version.

 #### Regularly compile and run your code with multiple compilers
 Gfortran and Intel Fortran are both free and mature and should both be used, at the minimum.